Most musicians are drawn to the allure of the stage.

 “But you know, we kept coming back, and the thing just grew and grew.
 And grew!

-“Eventually, we outgrew the square, and moved the event into the much larger, more expansive space behind the surf club.”
+“Eventually, we outgrew the square, and moved the event into the much larger space behind the surf club.”

-After two wonderful first years, Jay and Paul won the Australia Day Cultural Contribution Award for Noosa Shire Council.
+After two years, Jay and Paul received a Noosa Shire Council Australia Day Cultural Contribution Award.

 Local community champion and dreammaker

-Jay says Peregian Originals became “a kind of ritualistic, spiritual event”, which is why it held a special place in the hearts of locals.
+Jay says Peregian Originals became “a kind of ritualistic, spiritual event”.

 “People raised their kids out there, year after year in attendance.
 We had our challenges with the naysayers, but it was also a magical time, in many ways.

 “It went on and on with noise complaints.
-We did a four month EPA (Environmental Protection Agency) study, and the guy told us: ‘Look, you could virtually double your volume and still be within the legal limits.’
+We did a four-month EPA study, and the guy told us: ‘Look, you could virtually double your volume and still be within the legal limits.’

 “It was unfair.
 It was wrong.

-“Against all odds -with 2000 people in the park with signs, dancing their butts off to OKA, we beat the Council, twice in a row.
+“Against all odds — with 2,000 people in the park with signs, dancing their butts off to OKA — we beat the Council twice.

 “The first time was Facebook and public protest.
 The second time was television, and our presence at the Council Ordinary Meeting.

 “But the amalgamated Council did manage to force me to create a committee.
-For me, that became like a Jay voodoo doll, where they could put pins in me now.”
+For me, that became like a Jay voodoo doll, where they could put pins in me.”

-When Jay and his young family moved to Bali seeking a traditional culture, he continued to run Peregian Originals for a year-and-a-half from the island’s central mountains (see Facebook insert), before eventually passing it over to East Coast Originals in 2014.
+While living in Bali, Jay continued to run Peregian Originals remotely for more than a year before passing it on to East Coast Originals in 2014.

 “It wasn’t about commerce.
-It was this incredible symbiosis between the organisers, the performers and bands, our wonderful audience supporters, and the stunningly-beautiful beach location.
+It was this incredible symbiosis between the organisers, the performers, the audience and the stunning beach location.

-“When we started it, I just assumed every coastal community must have an event like this.
-I came to realise we had all created something pretty special together.”
+“When we started it, I assumed every coastal community must have something like this.
+I came to realise we had created something pretty special together.”

 Where did Peregian Originals go wrong?

-Kim expanded the organisation hosting more Originals events in Cooroy, Scarborough, Coolum and at Moffat Beach.
+When Kim Ferguson (pictured) took over, she expanded the event into Cooroy, Scarborough, Coolum and Moffat Beach.

-Peregian Originals became East Coast Originals, a not-for-profit community group, where profits went back to the artists and production.
+Peregian Originals evolved into East Coast Originals, a not-for-profit where proceeds went back into artists and production.

-However, even with donations and fundraisers, Kim says funding for the events started to come from her own pocket.
+But despite donations and fundraising, Kim says funding increasingly came from her own pocket.

 “We were forking out money of our own,” she says.

-“Council sponsored the event which helped but post-Covid we didn’t have the volunteers to keep it going.
+“Council sponsorship helped, but post-Covid we didn’t have the volunteers to keep it going.

-“There was so much red tape, community voices, and people involved for so long, and they all have their opinions.”
+“There was so much red tape, so many voices, and people involved for so long — everyone had their opinions.”

-“Covid shut us down and every time we went to restart it there were more restrictions,” Kim says.
+“Covid shut us down and every time we tried to restart, there were more restrictions,” Kim says.

-“If people only knew what goes into those events… there’s so much time and effort put in to make them happen with zero profit.
+“If people only knew what goes into these events… there’s so much time and effort for zero profit.

-“Lots of people want it back but are not willing to do the work required, and it became thousands of hours of unpaid work and time.
+“Lots of people want it back but aren’t willing to do the work.
+It became thousands of hours of unpaid time.

 “I was pregnant and we had two older volunteers.
-It became a back burner project, which is sad but you gotta do what you gotta do.”
+It became a back-burner project — which is sad, but you’ve got to do what you’ve got to do.”

 The future of East Coast Originals